EPIPHANY AND THREE KINGS CAKE SANS CHOKING HAZARD

 All you Episcopal clergy with ears to hear, listen up – many of you are mostly doing Epiphany wrong.
 Here’s how I know this: I’ve been a confirmed and active member of the Episcopal laity for almost twenty-two years, I’ve been a feast-day blogger for going on six years now, Epiphany is one of my favorite Holy Days, I follow a multitude of y’all on social media, AND YET, I still didn’t know until I began my research for this post that Epiphany celebrates THREE aha moments of Christ being made known to the world — not just the Visit of the Magi, but also Jesus’s First Miracle at the Wedding at Cana, as well as Jesus’s Baptism in the Jordan River.
 My point is, you need to be better teachers about Epiphany and not take for granted that just because Jesus’s Baptism is the Gospel reading on the first Sunday after Epiphany and the Wedding at Cana is the Gospel reading on the second Sunday after Epiphany every three years, during the liturgical season of Epiphany, that we’re all just gonna pick up this fact through osmosis.
 We need these things spelled out for us.

 Furthermore, if you celebrate the Feast of Epiphany on any day other than January 6, then you’re doing it wrong.
-Finally, the liturgical Season of Epiphany begins on January 6 and ends on Ash Wednesday.
+Finally, the liturgical Season of Epiphany, or Epiphanytide, begins on January 6 and ends on Ash Wednesday.
 Don’t treat it like Ordinary Time.
 In the Episcopal Church, it’s Epiphany all the way up to Lent.

 What’s that you say?
 I don’t have the authority to speak such?
 Hmmmm, pretty sure my authority to speak comes with my Episcopal laity status.